SkqRW/Rain_States/How To Use.md

   * This first value must always start at 0.

 Effect palettes allow you to change visual effects like fog, lighting, or atmospheric colors **independently** from the main room palette, giving you fine-grained control over the room's appearance throughout the cycle.

+> **Note WIP:** Effect palette IDs currently range from **0-21** (the available in-game effect colors).
+This will change later for support for custom hexadecimal colors and additional transition types is planned for future updates.

 ### Rules